 The Rite of Christian Initiation of Adults, or RCIA, is an opportunity for individuals to learn more about the faith of the Catholic Church that is offered by Viterbo University's Campus Ministry.
 The program is available as a place to inquire and learn whether one is simply curious about what Catholics believe or is considering joining the Catholic Church.
 Typically, our group consists of Viterbo students, employees, or community members who attend San Damiano Chapel.
 Participants have included those who may have been baptized or received First Communion in the Catholic Church but were never confirmed as well as those who may have been baptized in another tradition.
 We have also had participants who were already confirmed but wanted to continue to learn and deepen their understanding of Catholicism.
 Participation in RCIA does not require one to receive the sacraments of initiation but offers a space to discern if that might be the next step in one’s faith journey.
 Classes take place weekly for about an hour and are scheduled based on the availability of the participants.
 The classes follow a curriculum that breaks open various components of the Catholic Catechism and leaves space for participants to bring their own questions and pondering.

 If you or someone you know might be interested in learning more, please contact Emily Dykman (firstname.lastname@example.org).

 You are an essential part of our San Damiano Chapel - Viterbo University community.

 Our community members' willingness to serve in various roles is the key to our community's ability to thrive.

-- Chapel Volunteer Team: Individuals are trained to welcome the community to our Sunday Liturgies.
-They check individuals in, help find seats, maintain current community COVID expectations, and assist with post-liturgy space sanitation.
+- Chapel Hospitality Team: Individuals are trained to welcome the community to our Sunday Liturgies.
+They greet individuals at the door and provide assistance in away way.